Hi yes this is The Wednesday Wondering. It’s posted on Wednesdays. Sometimes it’s serious, sometimes it isn’t.

 But I don’t think having a great defense is necessary for MSU to win moving forward.

-Let’s all just say to hell with trying to have the best defense in the country.
+Let’s all just say to heck with trying to have the best defense in the country.
 Let’s just enjoy watching Mississippi State’s offense race up and down the field.
 Let’s just look forward to basketball on grass and a bunch of track meets.
 Because, honestly, if it works and State wins more often than it loses, that’s what matters.

 If Mike Leach can successfully install his offense with K.J.
 Costello running the show, it likely won’t matter if Mississippi State’s defense struggles at any point, because the Bulldogs will still be capable of winning games without any sort of defensive success.